carolinafishes/carolinafishes.github.io/_posts/software/2015-01-08-phyinformR_manual2.md

 Note that here we are using the files from Prum et al. (2015), which are <a href='https://zenodo.org/record/30269?ln=en#.VfJJ-GRViko'> available on Zenodo (DOI 10.5281)</a>
 though you could also substitute site rates from your own markers here.
 <br>
-Download the above files and open prumetal_heatmap_rosetta.r that is hosted on the github repository with phyinformR
+Download the above files and <a href='https://github.com/carolinafishes/PhyInformR'> open prumetal_heatmap_rosetta.r that is hosted on the github repository with phyinformR </a>
 <br>
 Navigate to the "Phylogenetic_Informativeness" part of the downloaded directory
 <br>